openmobilityfoundation/mobility-data-specification/general-information.md

 ## Optional Authentication

-Authorization of the Policy and Geography APIs is no longer required and will be deprecated in next major release with these endpoints becoming 'optionally private' instead of 'optionally public'.
+Authorization of the Policy and Geography APIs is no longer required and will be deprecated in next major release with these endpoints (plus Jursidictions) becoming 'optionally private' instead of 'optionally public'.
 An agency may optionally decide to make the Policy and Geography endpoints, as well as Jursidictions, unauthenticated and public.
 This allows transparency for the public to see how the city is regulating, holds the city accountable for their policy decisions, and reduces the technical burden on providers to use these endpoints.
 A side benefit is that this allows third parties to ingest this information into their applications and services for public benefit.

 Note if implementing the beta feature [Geography Driven Events](/general-information.md#geography-driven-events), both Policy and Geography must be public.